jeffijoe/snicket/README.md

 The more harmful gaps are those where the commit for messages with a higher sequence number to appear in a read before an earlier commit with lower sequence numbers due to not having been written yet, even though the order has been determined.
 This means that a live subscription that is chasing the head of the all-stream would potentially skip messages during high load.

-This is obviously terrible, so StreamSource will detect these gaps, wait a few seconds, then re-issue the read.
+This is obviously terrible, so Snicket will detect these gaps, wait a few seconds, then re-issue the read.
 It will do this *one time*, and if the gaps are still present, then they are either due to transaction rollbacks or deleted messages.

 You can configure these parameters when creating the stream store: